-We just asked the U.S. Supreme Court to hear our case that will decide whether presidential electors may be legally compelled for the candidate that won the most popular votes in the state.
-We’ll know in a few months if the Court will take the case.
-In the meantime, we wanted to answer some common questions about it.
+On April 28, 2020, U.S. Supreme Court will hear our cases that will decide whether presidential electors may be legally compelled for the candidate that won the most popular votes in the state.
+While we wait for a decision, we wanted to answer some common questions about it.

 Let’s start at the beginning.
 What’s a presidential elector?